MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 ## Privacy

-### Who can see my data?
+### Q1 Who can see my data?

 Only you can see the statistics and insights that are generated from your data.
 Your manager or system administrator cannot see these statistics and insights.

-Your data might be used in aggregate, de-identified form to calculate email read rates, for example.
+Note, your data might be used in an *aggregated, de-identified* form to calculate email read rates.
 For more details, see [Privacy](Privacy-Guide.md).

-### How does MyAnalytics protect my data?
+### Q2 How does MyAnalytics protect my data?

 MyAnalytics uses data from your Office 365 mailbox, namely data about your email and your meetings plus data about your calls and chats in Teams or in Skype for Business.